 This article is part of our Joint and Hoof Health Awareness Month brought to you by Cosequin Joint Health Supplements.

-If your arthritic horse isn’t already on a supplement designed for joint health, winter might be the time to try one.
+If your senior horse struggles with arthritis but isn’t on a supplement designed for joint health, winter might be the time to try one.
 Cosequin’s ASU Pellets are easy to use and help support your horse’s cartilage and joints.
 Plus the pellet form makes it easy to feed.

 Learn More about Joint and Hoof Health Month Here: